ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Data generation

 \subsection{The atmospheric forward model setup}

-To generate simulated telescope observations, we employed \emph{Alfnoor}.
 We produce batches of randomised observations for the population described in the previous section.
 For each planet the stellar parameters (R$_s$, d, Kmag), orbital (t$_{14}$) and bulk parameters (R$_p$, M$_p$, T) are fixed to their literature values, while the chemistry of the atmosphere is randomly generated.
-The thermal profile is assumed isothermal (constant temperature) at the equilibrium temperature of the planet, and we simulate the planet's atmosphere from 10 bar to 10$^{-10}$ bar using 100 layers (divided uniformly in log-pressure space).
+The thermal profile is assumed to be isothermal (constant temperature) at the equilibrium temperature of the planet, and we simulate the planet's atmosphere from 10 bar to 10$^{-10}$ bar using 100 layers (divided uniformly in log-pressure space).